WHIM

 Local-First AI

-All AI inference runs locally through Ollama with DeepSeek R1:32B and Llama 3.1:8B-16K.
+All AI inference runs locally through Ollama with DeepSeek R1:32B, Llama 3.1:8B-16K, and Qwen3-Coder:32B.
 No cloud dependency.
+Streaming chat with presets, observability, tool trace, and context metering.

 02